Dr Evelyn Carter took a deep breath

 Evelyn gave him a look.

 She smiled.
-“Tell me about the scientists from Omega Labs.”
+“Tell me about the other scientists at the labs.

 He hesitated. “…NOT REALLY.
 I WAS HOPING FOR MORE SCREAMING.”